irskep/irskep.github.com/content/posts/2011-01-22-quotes-from-this-weeks-cwru-student-newspaper.md

----
-title: Quotes from This Week's CWRU Student Newspaper
+Title: Quotes from This Week's CWRU Student Newspaper
-layout: post
-category: post
-tags: college
+Tags: college
----

 "Woe are the student groups that try to reserve rooms on this campus." – *Editorial*